leaherb/Freelancer-Timesheet-Analyzer/README.md

 --------
 A Python3 program that reads timesheet data, prompts for filters (e.g. Project), and reports billable vs non-billable hours.

-Freelancer-Timesheet-Analyzer creates this report, plus it interactively allows you to adjust total billable hours to make invoicing easier (e.g. if you want to give a discount or add an additional hours).
+analyzer.py creates this report, plus it interactively allows you to adjust total billable hours to make invoicing easier (e.g. if you want to give a discount or add an additional hours).

 ### This project is in its infancy.
 Right now, it works like this:

   1. You record your work time in an Excel spreadsheet.
-  2. Run Freelancer-Timesheet-Analyzer.
+  2. `python analyzer.py`
   3. Respond to prompts for filters.

-* Note: reporting functions are not yet working in version 2.

 Timesheet Requirements
 ---------------------------